harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 ## One-off chart

 - Re-make using a sparkbar for the whole year

 ## History chart

+- A single configuration for all three charts (income/expenditure/net) and put the three charts in tabs.
 - Averaging chart:
   - Shorten y-axis labels with truncate/ellipses instead of having a big margin, or wrap them https://github.com/observablehq/plot/issues/394